ducktordanny/td/NOTES.md

 ## TODO

-- [ ] Should think through how to handle global TODOs and start to implement subcommand functionality for it
+- [ ] Should think through how to handle global TODOs and start to implement subcommand functionality for it.
+- [ ] Think about a TODO's ID, and also update the examples above.